MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 It's important that you prevent being accidentally locked out of your Microsoft Entra organization because you can't sign in or activate another user's account as an administrator.
 You can mitigate the impact of accidental lack of administrative access by creating two or more *emergency access accounts* in your organization.

-Emergency access accounts are highly privileged, and they aren't assigned to specific individuals.
+User accounts with the Global Administrator role have high privileges in the system, this includes emergency access accounts with the Global Administrator role.
 Emergency access accounts are limited to emergency or "break glass"' scenarios where normal administrative accounts can't be used.
 We recommend that you maintain a goal of restricting emergency account use to only the times when it's absolutely necessary.

 This article provides guidelines for managing emergency access accounts in Microsoft Entra ID.